syncfusion-content/wpf-docs/wpf/Ribbon/RibbonMerge.md

 ![WPF Ribbon in MDI Windows](menu-merging-images/wpf-ribbon-in-mdi-windows.PNG)

-3. Now the Child View's has been added inside the `DocumentContainer`, and now lets see how to merge the Child Ribbon into the Parent Ribbon.
+3. Now the child view's has been added inside the `DocumentContainer`, and now lets see how to merge the child Ribbon into the parent Ribbon.

     The merging operation performed based on [DocumentContainer.Mode](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~Mode.html) (`MDI` and `TDI`) property.

 * [MDI](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainerMode.html) - The default value of [DocumentContainer.Mode](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~Mode.html).
 In the above image child view's are in MDI mode where each view loaded inside a child window.
-You can merge the `Ribbon` in child view's into the Mdi parent Ribbon by maximizing the MDI child window.
+You can merge the `Ribbon` in child view's into the MDI parent Ribbon by maximizing the MDI child window.

 ![WPF Ribbon MDI Merging](menu-merging-images/wpf-ribbon-mdi-merging.png)